silverstripe/silverstripe-elemental/docs/en/userguide/index.md

 Make sure that your SilverStripe CMS installation has the [Elemental module](https://addons.silverstripe.org/add-ons/dnadesign/silverstripe-elemental) installed.

+[note]
-<div class="note" markdown="1">Developer knowledge is required to enable the functionality within the configuration before you begin.</div>
+Developer knowledge is required to enable the functionality within the configuration before you begin.
+[/note]

 ## Using content blocks in the CMS